 This Make Your Event Sustainable booklet includes a checklist to help you plan your event.
 If you commit to all relevant practices, your event qualifies for a Zero Waste Event Certification.
 Even if you don't get certified, you'll find helpful ideas.
 Below, we provide more detailed guidelines and links to local resources that can help make waste a thing of the past!

-Please download our Make Your Event Sustainable–Step 1: Zero Waste.
+EVENT HOSTS: Download our Make Your Event Sustainable–Step 1: Zero Waste.
+Also available is a brief flyer explaining the program.

 Guidelines for RecyclingWith China closing its doors to the world's recycling, markets for recycling are in flux.
 You should get in touch with your local recycling service to find out what they can accept.